TouK/nussknacker/docs/README.txt

-Pushing docs to github:
+Pushing docs to github
+*** This should be done by github action after push to master, here we describe manual process just in case ***
 - install gitbook: npm install gitbook-cli -g
 - edit files in this repo
 - test changes running gitbook serve (sometimes gitbook install is also needed...)
-- run publishToGithub.sh - this will build gitbook files, add to gh-pages branch of main nussknacker project & push to github
+- build using gitbook build
+- push contents of _book folder to gh_pages branch